Neuroquila-n8fall/JunkersControl/README.md

 4) Direct access to the heating itself in case of problems.
 5) No, really, you shouldn't mess with things that aren't **yours**
 6) Ideally an ESP32 Kit but if you are just interested in the CAN-Stuff you can of course throw away all the MQTT and WiFi and just use a bog standard arduino.
-7) A MCP2515 + TJA1050 Can-Bus module (i.e. branded "NiRen")
+7) A MCP2515 + TJA1050 Can-Bus module (i.e. branded "NiRen").
+Other boards with different controllers and transceivers may work too.
 8) A MQTT broker (i.e. Mosquitto)
-9) Visual Studio Code & Platform.IO Add-On are recommended!
+9) Visual Studio Code & [Platform.IO](https://platformio.org/) Add-On are recommended!
 10) Optional: DS18B20 Sensors

 ## Features